Measuring Geopolitical Alignment and Economic Growth: Channels and Mechanisms

 Figure~\ref{fig:horse_race} presents the results.
-Panel (a) shows that geopolitical relations maintain strong growth effects even after controlling for democracy.
-The joint specification (dashed line) yields an impulse response only slightly attenuated relative to the univariate model (solid line), with GDP increasing by approximately 20 log points after 10 years—compared to 25 log points without democracy controls.
-This modest 20\% reduction suggests that while some of the long-run benefits of geopolitical alignment operate through associated democratic transitions, the vast majority of geopolitical effects on growth are independent of regime type.
+Panel (a) shows that the geopolitical alignment index maintains strong growth effects even after controlling for democracy.
+The joint specification (dashed line) yields an impulse response only modestly attenuated relative to the univariate model (solid line), with GDP increasing by about 20 log points after 7--8 years, compared to about 23 log points without democracy controls.
+This modest reduction of about 15\% suggests that while some of the benefits of geopolitical alignment operate through associated democratic transitions, most of the estimated effect remains after controlling for democracy.

-Panel (b) reveals a striking temporal pattern in how geopolitical relations mediate democracy's growth effects.
-The short-run impact of democratization is almost entirely eliminated when controlling for geopolitical relations: the effect at horizons 0-5 years falls from approximately 3.0 log points in the univariate specification to near zero in the joint model.
-This dramatic attenuation—consistent with \citet{Park2024-sp}'s findings on sanctions—indicates that democracy's immediate growth benefits operate primarily through improved international relations, particularly the removal of economic restrictions and enhanced access to Western markets.
+Panel (b) shows how geopolitical alignment mediates democracy's growth effects across the entire horizon.
+In the univariate specification, democracy generates steadily increasing GDP gains, rising from about 1 log point on impact to a peak of roughly 7 log points around year 10--11 before declining modestly.
+When controlling for geopolitical alignment, democracy's effects are substantially attenuated throughout: the joint specification shows effects rising more gradually from near zero on impact to 4--4.5 log points at year 10--12.
+This attenuation---reducing the peak effect by 35--40\%---indicates that a large portion of democracy's growth benefits operate through improved international relations, particularly enhanced access to Western markets and reduced economic restrictions, as documented by \citet{Park2024-sp} for sanctions.